Sartor87/Sartor87/README.md

 <br/>
 <br/>

+** DISCLAIMER: ** Note that most of my repositories are private.
+I am glad to share them during an interview or opportunity.

 Hi, I'm **Kiril** 🙌 — a **Technical Solution Architect, Delivery Lead, and Product Strategist**.
 I specialize in **SharePoint, .NET Framework, SPFx, and building scalable enterprise architectures**.
 I thrive on turning complex requirements into secure, future-proof solutions that deliver measurable business impact.